emilymcdaniel/Final_Project/README.md

 Our ETL and presentation plans are visualized in the hyperlinked [Flowchart](https://github.com/emilymcdaniel/Final_Project/blob/main/Final%20Project_Flow%20Chart.pdf).

 ### Economic & Genre Datasets (◯)
+To measure economic changes, the Consumer Price Index, Dow Jones Index history, S&P 500 history, Unemployment rates, Home Buyer Index, University of Michigan: Consumer Sentiment (UMCSENT) were pulled from

+The Genre dataset was

 ### Machine Learning Models (△)
 Based on the current data sources and our desired output, a Supervised Random Forest Model was selected for modeling.